This video is based on Marshall Thurber’s theory of Network Science. If you don’t understand the principle of leverage, you work too hard.

 Understanding how the economy works is the foundation of creating your own financial success because we operate in a subset of the world, regional, national and local economies.

-Work hard, go to school, get a degree, find a job, save money for retirement, enjoy your golden years.
-Many of us are trained, programmed, and conditioned to live life this way.
+Work hard, go to school, get a degree, find a job, save money for retirement, and enjoy your golden years.
+Many of us are trained, programmed, and conditioned to live this way.